 The Center for Student Involvement (CSI) oversees an array of student activities, such as Leadership Development, and the New Student Online Orientation, Student Governance, and Student Organizations.
 Each of these initiatives is guided by the belief that students must become intentionally involved in campus programs and activities in order to become fully prepared for the workplace and for other life commitments as well.
 CSI assists students and student organizations in planning and implementing programs, activities and events, and plans and implements campus-wide programs to address the needs and interests of GCC's students.
-It also ensures that student organizations and the Council On Postsecondary Student Affairs (COPSA) achieve success in all their extracurricular activities.
+It also ensures that student organizations and the Council On Postsecondary Student Affairs (COPSA) achieve success in all their extra-curricular activities.

 The CSI initiatives are also designed to foster in students a sense of voice, empowerment and responsibility to the campus community.
-For more information on CSI and its initiatives, please visit Suites 2136 and 2137 of the Student Services & Administration Building, 1st Floor or call 735-5518/9.